Key Takeaways

-For older adults, shingles is a serious health concern, affecting 1 out of 3 Americans in their lifetime.
+For older adults, shingles is a serious health concern.
 If you haven’t yet received the shingles vaccine, you may have questions such as: Is there a free shingles vaccine for seniors?
 How long does the shingles vaccine last?
 Can the shingles vaccine make you sick?
 Learning all you can about shingles is the first step to protecting yourself and staying healthy.

 What is shingles?